Demo mode active: payments are running in test mode — no real charges will be made to your card. Testing gateway

 Drawbacks

-The city has a high crime rate compared to many other U.S. communities, with a 1 in 17 chance of becoming a victim of violent or property crime.
+Houston's overall crime rate remains high compared to many other U.S. communities, with a 1 in 17 chance of being a victim of violent or property crime in 2024.

 Grand Rapids